daisugiland/daisugi/STYLE_GUIDE.md

       }
     }
     ```

 ### Contextualization

-  * Do not contextualize the naming of the provided arguments to the methods.
+  * Do not contextualize the naming of the provided arguments to the functions.

+    > Easier perform massive find or replace.

     ❌  Bad